Jeremiah-Williams1/vllm-serving/README.md

 - ✅ GPU resource requests (`nvidia.com/gpu`) scheduled correctly on
   both minikube and EKS
-- ✅ Readiness probe correctly gates `Ready` status on vLLM actually finishing model load, not just container start
+- ✅ Readiness probe correctly gates `Ready` status on vLLM actually finishing model load
-- ✅ Real inference confirmed via the OpenAI-compatible `/v1/completions` endpoint
+- ✅ Real inference confirmed via the OpenAI-compatible `/v1/completions` endpoint on both clusters
-- ⚠️ KEDA's default CPU-utilization trigger does **not** scale GPU-bound inference workloads — documented in `docs/validation-notes.md` as a known limitation.
-The correct trigger for this workload would be GPU utilization (DCGM) or vLLM's own queue-depth metric.
+- ⚠️ KEDA's default CPU-utilization trigger does not scale GPU-bound inference (see `docs/validation-notes.md`) — the correct trigger would be GPU utilization (DCGM) or vLLM's own queue-depth metric
+- ⚠️ KEDA scaling pods to zero does **not** stop EC2 billing for the underlying node — that requires a node-level autoscaler (Cluster Autoscaler or Karpenter) or a scale-to-zero framework like Knative, neither of which this project implements yet